-I’d be feeling a bit hazy on the details and would ask, “oh, do you want me to go with you?”
+I’d be feeling a bit hazy on the details and would ask, “Oh, do you want me to go with you?”
 Then she’d respond with, “… if you want.”
 It was all very non-committal, making me do all of the chasing and asking so that she remained in the position of power.
 It was quite unsettling.

-If you find yourself rolling your eyes at how much the other person talks about themselves in messages and never enquires about you or how you’re feeling, you know you’re texting with a narcissist.
+If you find yourself rolling your eyes at how much the other person talks about themselves in messages and never enquires about you or how you’re feeling, you know you’re texting a narcissist.

 Once they’ve gotten everything they wanted from the communication, they’ll go offline, often leaving you feeling invalidated and invisible.